alexdicianu/redis_toolkit/README.md

 MONITOR is a debugging command that streams back every command processed by the Redis server.
 Running this on a production database comes with a performance cost that's hard to estimate.
 Use it with caution on production servers.

 ## Generate the report
 There are 2 types of reports that can be generated: a prefix-only and a full report for all your keys.
 The default is the full report.
-You can get the DOCKER_NETWORK by running `docker netwkr ls` but it's usualy `redismonitor_default`.
+You can get the DOCKER_NETWORK by running `docker network ls` but it's usualy `redismonitor_default`.

 ### Prefix only report